 - 1. All general rules will apply to the Invitational Registered Dairy Heifer Show. - 2.
 All exhibitors must be Georgia 4-H and FFA members in 4th-12th grade. - 3.
 Exhibitors would be allowed to enter and exhibit up to three (3) registered dairy heifers. - 4.
 Entry fees are \$30 per heifer.
 All entries from a county or chapter must be mailed together with one check or money order for all the entries from said county or chapter.
 No individual checks will be accepted.
 No exceptions. - 5.
-A minimum of 10 registered dairy heifers must be entered and check in for the show to take place. - 6.
+A minimum of 10 registered dairy heifers must be entered and checked in for the show to take place. - 6.
 Registered dairy heifers entered and checked in are eligible for Dairy Showmanship.
-All commercial and registered dairy heifers will compete in one showmanship on Thursday, February 23, 2023.
+All commercial and registered dairy heifers will compete in one showmanship on Thursday, February 22, 2024.
 Showmanship classes will be based on grade in school.
 All general rules regarding showmanship listed on page 4 of the Georgia 4-H andFFA State Livestock Shows Rules and Regulations still apply. - 7.
 Invitational Registered Dairy Heifer check in will coincide with Commercial Dairy Heifer check in. - 8.
 Heifers must be checked in and stalled by 4:00 p.m.
-Wednesday, February 22, 2023. - 9.
+Wednesday, February 21, 2024. - 9.
 The Invitational Registered Dairy Heifer Show will take place Friday morning at 8 AM before the Commercial Dairy Heifer Show. - 10.
 Heifers shown in the Invitational Registered Dairy Heifer Show are not eligible to be shown in any other division at the GeorgiaNational Stock Show.
 If a violation is observed, a grievance needs to be submitted according to show rules. - 11.
 Do not bring straw into the cattle barn.
 Heifers must be bedded with shavings. - 12.
 An exhibitor will not be permitted to enter the show ring with another student's calf unless the calf belongs to an exhibitor with two entries in the same class (or they are showing an animal in another species). - 13.
 The Invitational Registered Dairy Heifer Supreme Heifer WILL NOT be eligible for competition in the Overall Top 5 Commercial Dairy Heifer Show. - 14.
 Invitational Registered Dairy Heifer Show is responsible to garnering monetary support for premiums and or awards beyond their entry fees, facility fee and judge fee. - 15.
 Invitational Registered Dairy Heifer Show will be judged by the contracted judge hired for the Commercial Dairy Heifer Show. - 16.
 Classes would include: - a.
-Fall Calf: 9/1/22 11/30/22 - b.
-Summer Yearling: 6/1/22 8/31/22 - c.
-Spring Yearling: 3/1/22 5/31/22 - d.
-Winter Yearling: 12/1/21 2/28/22 - e.
-Fall Yearling 9/1/21 11/30/21 - f.
+Fall Calf: 9/1/23 11/30/23 - b.
+Summer Yearling: 6/1/23 8/31/23 - c.
+Spring Yearling: 3/1/23 5/31/23 - d.
+Winter Yearling: 12/1/22 2/28/23 - e.
+Fall Yearling 9/1/22 11/30/22 - f.
 Grand Champion Heifer / Breed - g.
 Reserve Grand Champion Heifer/ Breed - h.
 Supreme Heifer - i.
 A minimum of 10 animals is required to make a breed.
-Breeds with less than 10 may be combined. - 17.
-Show management reserves the right to combine, split or delete classes where numbers warrant.
+Breeds with less than 10 may be combined.

-- 18. Certificate of Registration: Each animal shown must present at check-in with an Original Certificate of Registration the exhibitor's name must be listed on certificate of registration.
+- 17. Show management reserves the right to combine, split or delete classes where numbers warrant. - 18.
+Certificate of Registration: Each animal shown must present at check-in with an Original Certificate of Registration the exhibitor's name must be listed on certificate of registration.
 Entries must be made in the name of the exhibitor as it appears on the Original Certificate of Registration.
 Also, an official lease agreement with a breed association is acceptable by November 15th.
 Registration or lease agreement and entries are due November 15th. - 19.
 All animals must be certified 87% or higher by their respective breed association - 20.
-PDCA regulations apply
+PDCA regulations apply a.
+Junior Class: 8-10 years old b.
+Intermediate Class: 11-13 years old c.
+Senior Class: 14 and over